EWU logo

 5-1.
 Advising

-a.
-Academic advising and a registration authorization are required for all students until sophomore status (earned 45 quarter credits).
+b.
+Academic advising and a registration authorization are required for all students until sophomore status (earned 45 quarter/30 semester credits).

 b.
-Departmental Advising.
-Undergraduates who have declared a major will be assigned a program advisor.
-All undergraduates are required to declare a major by the time they have completed 90 quarter credits.
+All undergraduates are required to declare a major by the time they have completed 60 quarter/40 semester credits.

 CHAPTER 6 – SATISFACTORY PROGRESS